Drip Edge

 Why Do Roofs Have Drip Edge

-Drip edge is most commonly discussed on steep-slope roofs.
+Drip edge is most commonly discussed on steep-slope roofs, although it is often found on low-slope roofs as well.
 It is installed at the eaves and rakes, where water drains off the roof.
 Without drip edge, water can cling to the edge of the roof the same way it curls around the underside of a cup or spoon instead of falling straight down.
 Drip edge often has a flange at the bottom that projects water outward into the gutter instead of allowing it to run behind the gutter against the fascia.

 Most homeowners encounter the term during roof replacement, gutter installation or fascia repair.
 Drip edge also guides water into gutters rather than behind them, which makes it part of the roof and drainage system.